bamcis-io/AWSLambda.Common/README.md

 		}
 	}

-All of the request and response processing is performed in the handler, so all you have to do is write the delegate functions that will implement the actual create, update, and delete logic.
+All of the request and response processing is performed in the handler, in either implementation you want to use, so all you have to do is write the delegate functions or member functions that will implement the actual create, update, and delete logic.

 The `CustomResourceResult` object contains the original request, the response that was generated to be sent to the pre-signed S3 url, the http response from S3, and any exception that may have been thrown.
 The handler also does some basic logging to CloudWatch during execution to help troubleshoot, but your create, update, and delete functions should log along the way as well.